Rachel Ferber

 Bio

 Rachel Ferber is an interdisciplinary artist, designer, and educator based in Cleveland, OH.
-Her work explores the sticky sides of power, performance and sustainability through the lens of commodified private space.
+Her work explores the sticky intersections of power, performance and sustainability through the lens of commodified private space.
 Ferber holds an MFA from Cranbrook Academy of Art, and a BFA from Pacific Northwest College of Art.
 In addition to her studio, she runs an experimental natural dye project called The Dye Bath, and is one half of the art and design initiative, NEW NEW NEW — an ongoing project with her partner, Adam Lucas.
-She has held solo and group exhibitions across the United States, and was recently appointed as Assistant Professor at Cleveland Institute of Art.
+She has held solo and group exhibitions across the United States and Canada, and is an Assistant Professor at Cleveland Institute of Art.

 CV